 Verify interface settings for IPv6 Addresses

-We can also verify interface setting and configuration for IPv6 addresses using similar commands with little changes in IPv4 verification commands.
+We can also verify interface settings and configuration for IPv6 addresses using similar commands with little changes in IPv4 verification commands.

 The show ipv6 interface brief command in Figure 3 giving a result for the interfaces.
 The up/up indicates the Layer 1/Layer 2 interface state.
 This is equal as the Status and Protocol columns in the equivalent IPv4 command already showing in figure1.